lilhumanoid/HeatandHealth_EDA/README.md

 | [Source 2](https://ephtracking.cdc.gov/DataExplorer/?query=4938b525-af58-462e-b895-880082c5a118&M9=7) | U.S. | 2018-2020 |

 ### Descriptives
 These descriptives include raw data for all states across all three years, including those with no or partial data.
+Zeros were not included.
 | **Measure**  | Number of deaths
 | :----------- | :--------------:
-| Count        | 83
+| Count        | 83 (entries, not states)
 | Mean         | 88.1
 | St. Dv       | 91.7
 | Min          | 20